gravitational/teleport/docs/admin-guide.md

 #### CLI

 You have to tell `tsh` to authenticate using U2F with the `--u2f` switch:

 ```
 tsh --proxy <proxy-addr> ssh --u2f <server-addr>
 ```
+NOTE: You will need `u2f-host-binary` in order to use U2F with the CLI.

 ## High Availability and Clustering